 I also hold a two-year certificate in psychodynamic theory and practice from The Sanville Institute, which further deepened my integration of psychodynamic theory, attachment theory, affect regulation theory, trauma-focused theories and current neuroscience into my practice.

 Currently, I am an adjunct faculty member at the USC Suzanne Dworak-Peck School of Social Work, at the University of Southern California, teaching advanced practice classes to masters level social work students.
+I recently relocated to Baltimore, after building my career in the Los Angeles area.

 Additional trainings include: